Newsletter December 2016 e

 You delight in love, friendship, doing.

-You are unconditional, striking full of strength.
+You are unconditional, beating with strength.

-You are my rhythm, my sure path.
+You are my rhythm, my true path.

-My purpose is to follow You wherever You go.
+My purpose is to follow you, wherever you go.

-I will follow you and love you.
+I will follow and love you.

-I will live Your rhythm.
+I will live your rhythm –

-and love will eventually win!
+and love will ultimately prevail.

 Andrea Lara